 Program to reverse an array using the pointer

-Let's consider an example to demonstrate the reversing of the array elements using the pointers in C++.
+Let's explore an illustration to showcase the reversal of array elements utilizing pointers in C++.

 Program4.cpp